Ybalrid/Annwvyn/README.md

  - Oculus Rift through the Oculus SDK
  - OpenVR
      - HTC Vive
-     - Oculus Rift (You can use the Oculus Rift with SteamVR, but the "native" way is recomended)
+     - Oculus Rift (You can use the Oculus Rift with SteamVR, but the "native" way is recommended)
      - Any headset officially supported by SteamVR